-LBUG attended the meetings in 2010.
-And 2011 and put in a preliminary submission for improved roads and access for cyclists.
+LBUG has attended meetings since 2010 and 2011 and put in a preliminary submission for improved roads and access for cyclists.
 It could be a great place to cycle around, but roads have deteriorated badly and need urgent repairs.
 [Note added in Sept 2012– the Dept of Health, through its agency SHFA, has been repairing some of the roads lately, but still a lot to do, and they seem to be leaving certain sections as de facto traffic controls to stop weekend or nightime stupidity by “hoons”.]

 Recreational and sporting clubs were asked to nominate facilities that could be provided or improved in Callan Park.
 LBUG identified a cycle path inside the brick wall along the Balmain Rd/Darling St frontage, along the line of a dirt track between a row of shady trees.
 This could run from the Ambulance HQ car park to the main gate at Cecily St, providing almost a kilometre of off-road alternative to the busy main road.
 A further connection is available behind the Ambulance HQ via Garden Way, to connect with Wharf Rd, and then to Balmain Rd at Perry St. See map.
 The path along Balmain Rd frontage was included in the Draft Masterplan but was dropped in the final Masterplan, without consultation.
-The Council has approved sign posting a route on internal roads, from Garden Way off Wharf Rd to Cecily St gate, which would be a low stress alternative to Balmain Rd.
+The Council approved a sign posted route on internal roads, from Garden Way off Wharf Rd to Cecily St gate, as a low stress alternative to Balmain Rd.
 This failed to eventuate due to loss of impetus during the Council amalgamation period.

-Anthony Challinor at Velofix in Rozelle has put forward the idea of holding a bike race around the main building (a criterium, or circuit race).
+Anthony Challinor at Velofix in Rozelle put forward the idea of holding a bike race around the main Kirkbride buildings (a criterium, or circuit race).
 This would be run by the professional road racing clubs, with full insurance etc to cover the event.
 The idea didn’t gain traction, but the road around the Kirkbride complex is a good circuit for recreational cyclists as it is.

 Please write to the Council supporting the above. (can email the mayor at firstname.lastname@example.org), or contact your local councillor, and email the council as below.

-can also email SHFA to complain about the roads and potholes at
+can also email StateGovt to complain about the roads and potholes at

 LBUG final submission is here (done in conjunction with Bike Sydney).